yosefbeder/yosefbeder/README.md

 I'm good at using Rust (wrote [a programming language](https://github.com/yosefbeder/qatam) with it) and JavaScript.

 I also use Python occasionally for writing scripts.

+I adore old Arabic poetry and memorize it every day.